GSA/fpki-guides/pages/fpki_cas.md

 A **Certificate Authority (CA)** is an entity (i.e., system) that issues digital certificates.
 These digital certificates are based on **cryptography** and follow the X.509 standard format for public key certificates required for information security. <!-- Term is "X.509 standard"...
 Definition correct? -->

 Any CA in the FPKI may be referred to as an **FPKI CA**; however, the three highest level CAs in the Federal Government's FPKI are the **FPKI Trust Infrastructure CAs**.
 These CAs are operated, managed, and maintained by the **FPKI Management Authority (FPKIMA)** program office.
-They are:
+The FPKI Trust Infrastructure CAs are:

 ![FPKI Trust Infrastructure]({{site.baseurl}}/img/fpki_trust_cas.png){:style="width:35%;float:right;"}